 One important exception to the ADEA is “bona fide occupational qualification” (BFOQ), which allows workplaces to place an age restriction or limit on some jobs for safety reasons.
 Employers can also still terminate or demote employees if they can show they did so for a legitimate reason not related to age.

 There are a few other laws that also protect against age discrimination.
-Under the Age Discrimination Act of 1975, age discrimination is illegal in activities and programs that get federal funding or assistance.
+Under the Age Discrimination Act of 1975, this type of discrimination is illegal in activities and programs that get federal funding or assistance.
 This federal act applies to all ages, not just those over 40.

 Under Section 188 of the Workforce Investment Act of 1998, age discrimination is prohibited for any programs and activities receiving WIA Title I financial assistance and any programs in the One-Stop system.
 In addition to federal legislation, states have their own laws outlawing age discrimination.